nepenth/knowledge-base/README.md

 ### Personal Development <a name="personal-development"></a>
-The Personal Development category focuses on strategies and techniques for improving one's skills, productivity, and overall well-being through structured goal-setting methods and achievement frameworks.
-It currently includes resources specifically related to Goal Setting And Achievement, providing actionable guidance for individuals looking to enhance their personal and professional growth.
+The Personal Development category provides resources and guidance on improving individual skills and abilities, with a focus on achieving personal and professional goals.
+This category currently includes information on goal setting and achievement, helping individuals to plan, pursue, and attain their objectives.
 *Subcategories: Goal Setting And Achievement*
 *Items: 1*